-Because of economic growth and development, the demand for land is increasing and land values are going through the roof.
-Even if overall population densities are fairly low in Cambodia compared to its neighbors, land speculation and the unregulated allocation of land concessions are putting increasing pressure on the land.
-The rising demand for land is also attributed to the privatization of public lands, mega-development projects, the establishment of special economic zones (SEZs), land grabbing, and the allocation of land to the military.
+bodia, compared to its neighbors, land speculation and the unregulated allocation of land concessions are putting increasing pressure on the land.
+The rising demand for land is also attributed to the privatization of public lands, mega-development projects, the establishment of Special Economic Zones (SEZs), land grabbing, and the allocation of land to the military.
 The price of land has skyrocketed, especially along the national borders, coastal areas, urban centers, and roads being rehabilitated.
-Settlers in Anlong Veng District, Oddar Meancheay province, near the Thai border, have reported that the price of land along the main road to

-Thailand has tripled, in anticipation of the boom in tourism and business.
+Settlers in Anlong Veng District, Oddar Meancheay province, near the Thai border, have reported that that the price of land along the main road to Thailand has tripled, in anticipation of the boom in tourism and business.
 As a result, land grabbing has run rampant throughout the country.
 The culprits are mostly military officials, businessmen, and politically influential persons.
 Land grabbing has become the main cause of land dispossession in both urban and rural areas in Cambodia.
 These property thefts are made easier because local people rarely have titles to their land.

-Land speculation is the main motivation behind the recent barrage of applications for economic land concessions (ELCs).
-In 2004, some 2.4 million ha of land were allocated as ELCs, many of which cover areas beyond the ceiling set by the ELC sub-decree of 2005.
+Land speculation is the main motivation behind the recent barrage of applications for Economic Land Concessions (ELCs).
+In 2004, some 2.4 million hectares of land were allocated as ELCs, and many of these cover areas that are beyond the ceiling set by the ELC sub-decree of 2005.
 ELCs are held by concessionaires for as long as 99 years, during which time the land would have appreciated in value many times over.
 This might explain why many ELCs, which cover huge tracts of land, are not immediately put to productive use by concessionaires; they are eventually sub-leased to other companies or to subsistence cultivators.